1. Cottages

 Hazelrigg Farm

-There's a wood burner in the living room.
-It heats the place up nicely.
-The kitchen has a dishwasher and a washing machine.
-We provide bedding and towels.
+You've got a wood burner in the living room.
+There's a dishwasher and washing machine.
+Bedding and towels are included.
+We can provide a cot and highchair.
+You can bring one dog.